 And then I became a writer, and soon needed my own advice.
 Now my butt feels numb half the time.
 I creak and crackle almost continuously.
 My neck has a nasty crick three days out of five.
 My shoulders are hunched forward like they’re being pulled on by teams of oxen.
 And ominous pains flicker around my body like brush fires in the distance.

 Chairs are bad news.
 Sitting a lot is bad news.
 Why and what can you do?
-In this article, I’ll review the general health effects of being sedentary, but focus on the musculoskeletal effects — the aches and pains and stiffness.
+In this article, I’ll review the science and health effects of a sedentary life, but with a focus on the musculoskeletal effects — the aches and pains and stiffness.

 What were the bodies like on the beach?
 Ugly and white and ruined by offices.